 Figure 11-8aa TS Setup when initiated by the AP

-TS Setup can be initiated by an AP in response to request originating from higher layer protocols.
-In these cases a higher layer Stream ID is defined by the higher layer.
-The Higher Layer Stream ID shall be included in the autonomous ADDTS Response.
+TS Setup can be initiated by an AP in response to a request originating from higher layer protocols.
+An AP in which dot11RobustAVStreamingImplemented is true shall not send AP initiated TS Setup ADDTS Reserve frames to a non-AP STA in the BSS in which RobustAVStreaming bit in the Extended Capabilities element is 0.

+The higher layer Stream ID is defined by the higher layer.
+The Higher Layer Stream ID shall be included in the ADDTS Reserve action frame sent by the AP to the non-AP STA.
 This Higher Layer Stream ID is used in the TS Setup procedure between the AP and the non-AP STA.

+The AP initiates the TS Setup by sending an ADDTS Reserve that includes the Higher Layer Stream ID element to the non-AP STA.
+On receipt of the ADDTS Response from the AP, the non-AP STA shall perform one of the following:

+Ignore the ADDTS Reserve from the AP.
+The AP initiated TS Setup as a result will be aborted by the AP after a timeout at the AP.

+Send an ADDTS Complete action frame with the status code set to 1 (Unspecified Failure) to abort the AP initiated TS setup.
+The Higher Layer Stream ID field in this ADDTS Complete action frame shall be set to the Higher Layer Stream ID corresponding to the AP initiated TS Setup procedure.

-The AP initiates the TS Setup by sending an autonomous ADDTS Response that includes the Higher Layer Stream ID element to the non-AP STA.
-The non-AP STA may on receipt of the autonomous ADDTS Response from the APend an ADDTS Request to the AP to negotiate the TSPEC parameters.
-This negotiation may involve multiple ADDTS Request/ADDTS Response between the non-AP STA and the AP.
-In all these frames exchanged between the non-AP STA and the AP, the Higher Layer Stream ID corresponding to the AP initiated TS Setup procedure shall beincluded.
+Send an ADDTS Request to the AP to negotiate the TSPEC parameters.
+This negotiation may involve multiple ADDTS Request/ADDTS Response exchanges between the non-AP STA and the AP.
+In all these frames exchanged between the non-AP STA and the AP, the Higher Layer Stream ID corresponding to the AP initiated TS Setup procedure shall be included.

-the end of the negotiation, the non-AP STA shall complete the AP initiated TS Setup procedure by sending an ADDTS Complete action frame that includes the Higher Layer Stream ID corresponding to the AP initiated TS Setup procedure.
+At the end of the negotiation, the non-AP STA shall complete the AP initiated TS Setup procedure by sending an ADDTS Complete action frame that includes the Higher Layer Stream ID corresponding to the AP initiated TS Setup procedure.

 Editor: The second paragraph under 11.4.4.
 TS Setup from the base specification follows from here